crystal-lang/crystal-book/docs/tutorials/basics/40_strings.md

    message.index("s", offset: 10)
 ```

-The method `#rindex` works exactly the same, but instead it searches from the end of the string.
+The method `#rindex` works the same, but it searches from the end of the string instead.

 ```{.crystal .crystal-play}
 message = "Crystal is awesome"